jacremer/BerryCloud/README.md

 * Letsencrypt free ssl certificates.

 * Default safely overclocked with settings that do not void your RaspberryPI warranty!!!

+We are trying to expand our hardware compatibility, if your a hardware dev who could supply the hardware to test please contact ezra@techandme.se
+If you have your own board and would like BerryCloud on it, please also contact the above email and have an SSH route set!

 If you encounter any issues please use the [issue tracker](https://github.com/ezraholm50/BerryCloud/issues).